Welcome to Psyche

 Data Provider

-• Local data provider where the client already contains the data to be used on training.
+• Local data provider Each client already has the training data downloaded locally.

 Overview

-When a client starts a round of training, it receives an ID or a range of IDs from the coordinator, representing all the batches that will be used for that round.
-Each batch contains a specific range of the overall data.
-The client can then call the data provider with the assigned IDs for the run and fetch the corresponding data to begin training.
+When a client starts a round of training, it is assigned an ID or a range of IDs by the coordinator, representing all the "batches" of data that will be used for that round.
+Each batch contains a specific subsection of the overall training data.

-To better understand how the data is partitioned for each client, refer to the following diagram:
+To understand how the data is partitioned for each client, refer to the following diagram:

 flowchart TD